eslint/js/README.md

 ### What ECMAScript 7/2016 features do you support?

-There is only one ECMAScript 7 syntax change: the exponentiation operator.
+There is only one ECMAScript 2016 syntax change: the exponentiation operator.
 Espree supports this.

 ### What ECMAScript 2017 features do you support?

+There are two ECMAScript 2017 syntax changes: `async` functions, and trailing commas in function declarations and calls.
+Espree supports both of them.

+### What ECMAScript 2018 features do you support?

-Because ECMAScript 2017 is still under development, we are implementing features as they are finalized.
+Because ECMAScript 2018 is still under development, we are implementing features as they are finalized.
 Currently, Espree supports:

-* `async` functions
-* Trailing commas in function declarations and calls (including arrow functions and concise methods)
+* Invalid escape sequences in tagged template literals

 ### How do you determine which experimental features to support?